Introduction to The Mystics

 This experience can only be experienced Now, always Now.
 Now is the portal to what the Gospels call “eternal life.”
 Every moment Now is a window into eternity which dances within everyday time.
 When, as a twenty-something, I converted from Lutheran to Roman Catholic, I learned to make the sign of the cross over my body.
 Now I understand this cross-making as one way to remind myself that I live at the crossroad of eternity and time, just as Jesus did.
 In the vertical dimension, we live in eternity, and in the horizontal dimension we live in linear time.
 The two dimensions of time cross in our hearts.

 1) Most well-known contemplative or mystically-inclined Christians lived before the Enlightenment, before the modern scientific era, and before Freud.
-This is a challenge for us because we now know that in contrast with the teachings of pre-modern mystics, our experiences of God are understood to be interlaced with personal and relational experiences among family, friends, and colleagues.
+This is a challenge for us because we now know that in contrast with the teachings of pre-modern mystics, our experiences of God are understood to be interlaced with cultural, personal and relational experiences among family, friends, and colleagues.
 Today, in our post-psychological, technological and secular cultures, we have become increasingly skeptical of premodern mystics.
 For us, only actual embodied people and relationships with them are considered real interpersonal experiences.
 For most secular westerners, there are no gods and angels with whom we can communicate.
 Many of us think that the gods and angels of the past are actually, and only, intra-psychic phenomena.
 Therefore, reading pre-modern mystics must include this historical, hermeneutic discipline of discernment.
 As we read the pre-modern Christians we must imagine into their language and their hearts to discern meanings for ourselves.

 2) Few of the “First Person” mystics we explore here share biographical facts about their lives.
 For many, we cannot know for sure how they actually lived their spiritual and religious lives.